kuriakariuki/alx-system_engineering-devops/0x00-shell_basics/README.md

 file check file type
 ln -s /bin/ls __ls__ create a symbolic link cp -nu *.html .. from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory
-File 100-lets move: move all files starting with uppercase
+File 100-lets move: move all files starting with uppercase File 101-clean_emacs remove all file in the current working directory